cleankod/currency-rate-converter/README.md

   convert currencies from PLN to others.
 * Maybe it's worth to add timeout when calling external services
 * And also rate-limiting on our side
-* I would also suggest creating dedicated data structures for controllers (at the moment entities and objects accepted in controllers are the same (Account.Id and Account.Number)) *

 #### Api documentation: [swagger] (http://localhost:8080/swagger-ui/index.html)